Operations Research Theory is a specialization of the Econometrics and Operations Research master's program.

 Our research team has a broad internationally renowned expertise, by which we are able to offer advanced models and methods from the whole spectrum of Operations Research.
 Moreover, we allow students to personalize and specialize.
 The one-year master allows the student to attain a double degree by combining it with the second year of another tightly related two-year master's program, such as Applied Mathematics, Computer Science, Industrial Engineering or Business Analytics.

-Econometrics and Operations Research is the only master's programme of its kind in the beautiful and exciting city of Amsterdam, a major European business hub.
+Econometrics and Operations Research is the only master's program of its kind in the beautiful and exciting city of Amsterdam, a major European business hub.
 The faculty’s Career Services office supports you with a series of workshops and individual coaching in your transition to the job market.
 Optimizing your world is not just optimizing your own personal world, but optimizing the world in which you live.
 Reflection on societal impact is asked in courses, especially in the behavioural course, and in reporting on cases.

 Admission with an International Degree